Shrooblord/RenameShips/README.txt

 ***Changelog***
+1.1.3 - Bugfix: shipRenameMigrator now prints the correct amount of ships into Console when entering a new Sector.
+NOTE: A new file, mods/RenameShips/scripts/player/shipRenameMigrator.lua was added in this version, which needs to be added to the config of ShipScriptLoader.lua.
+See the updated installation instructions in this forum post or README file included in the download.

 1.1.2 - Bugfix: You can now rename ships you own or have Alliance permissions for from long range!
 Just interact with any craft you own or have permissions for as usual, and choose Rename Ship.
 1.1.1 - Bugfix: The Rename dialog now closes when you press OK.
 1.1 - Added Alliance recognition: players in Alliance craft will now have the ability to rename those craft if they have the appropriate Alliance permissions to fly ships.
 Added a README.txt to the modpack for bundled installation instructions (this file!).